matteodegobbi/vault/concurrent_programming/Threads.md

 The shared memory though is not enough to ensure correct communication and synchronization among threads (we need some kind of locking or synchronizing mechanism).

 Both [[Threads|threads]] and [[Processes|processes]] are managed by the OS [[Scheduler|scheduler]].

+With context switches between threads the page table will stay the same so the TLB does not need to be flushed, making the switch lighter.